open-webrtc-toolkit/owt-server/doc/servermd/Server.md

  - Section 2.
 Installing and configuring the MCU.
  - Section 3.
 Brief guide of MCU manangement console.
  - Section 4.
 Installing the MCU sample application server.
  - Section 5.
-Installing and launching the peer server.
+Installing and launching the Peer Server.

 Installation requirements and dependencies for the MCU, sample application server, and peer server are described in their associated sections.